 Queen Mary died of smallpox in 1694 and, in 1702, William died after his horse tripped over a molehill.
-Jacobites may have raised a toast to ‘the little gentleman in a black velvet waistcoat’ but it was a typically futile gesture.
+Jacobites may have raised a toast to ‘the little gentleman in a black velvet waistcoat’ but it was a typically futile, and puerile, gesture.
 Next in line to the throne after WilliamandMary was Mary’s sister, Anne.
 Despite 15 pregnancies, Anne had no living heir.
 In 1701, Parliament passed the Act of Settlement to ensure that no Catholic descendant of the Stuarts should inherit the throne – the King of France provocatively recognised the deposed King James II’s son as ‘King of England’.
-The English Parliament, however, settled on the heirs of Sophia, a Protestant daughter of James I, who had married the Elector of Hanover.
+The English Parliament, however, settled on the 70-year old Sophia of Hanover, Protestant granddaughter of James I (VI), who had married the Elector of Hanover.
 The Act also stipulated that monarchs swore allegiance to the Church of England and were unable to wage war without the consent of Parliament.

 Meanwhile, the death of the King of Spain (also in 1701) heralded a crisis because his successor was Philip, 16-year old grandson of the King of France.
 This would have seen the French Bourbon dynasty ruling over a grossly inflated realm that included Spain, France, large parts of Italy and the Spanish Netherlands (Belgium).
 An alliance of Britain and Austria opposed this massive increase in French power – and the ‘War of the Spanish Succession’ was the result.
 John Churchill, the Duke of Marlborough, commanding a combined British, Dutch and Austrian army with Prince Eugene of Savoy, defeated France and her Bavarian ally at the Battle of Blenheim in 1704, preventing a French invasion of Austria and knocking Bavaria out of the war.
 In 1706, Marlborough’s victory at the Battle of Ramillies was decisive and drove the Franco-Spanish armies out of the Spanish Netherlands.
 The subsequent treaties of Utrecht in 1713 benefitted Britain commercially as well as territorially; France generously donated major parts of Canada (including Nova Scotia and Newfoundland) whilst Spain parted with Gibraltar and Menorca.